COD1995/personal/assets/courses/deeplearning/rnn/modern_rnn.md

 2. The internal state should be flushed to $$0$$ (*forget gate*),
 3. The internal state of a given neuron should influence the cell's output (*output gate*).

-**Gated Hidden States** The key distinction between vanilla RNNs and LSTMs is that the latter support gating of the hidden state.
+<strong style="color: red; font-weight: 900;">Gated Hidden States</strong>The key distinction between vanilla RNNs and LSTMs
+is that the latter support gating of the hidden state.
 This gating mechanism determines:
 - When a hidden state should be *updated*,